 Today's Gospel came from Luke 1.
 The angel Gabriel appeared to Zechariah and informed him that his wife Elizabeth would bear him a son, to be named John.
 Since the couple were already advanced in years, Zechariah did not believe the words of the angel and he was rendered speechless.
 This got me thinking: we are responsible for my responses to God.
-In fact, every thought, word, and act coming from us brings an appropriate response from God ~ he matters to us!
+In fact, every thought, word, and act coming from us would get an appropriate response from God!

 In our disordered, pitiful world, we do hear good news from time to time.
 During this Advent season, I realize that the most wondrous news of all has to be the Incarnation, the coming of Christ into the world.
 It not only is an earthshaking groundbreaker, but also forever rejoices the heart.

 To be good or at least survive in any profession, we must learn all aspects of it and perform our assigned tasks.
 Christians should see that being a Christian is also a profession.
 To be good at it, they must learn all about Christ and practice being holy.
 In fact, this should be their first profession before getting into any other profession.